udayaw/ssrs2016-form-authentication/README.md

 --------------
 - Setup the database using Setup/CreateDatabase.txt
 - Set DB_HOST, DB_NAME in AuthenticationUtilities.cs
+- Initialize m_adminUserName in Authorization.cs file to the admin user name

 More information on deploying this extension in ssrs 2016 can be found in the following blog post. https://codeliteral.wordpress.com/2016/10/05/ssrs-2016-form-authentication/.